peggycodus/expense_organizer/README.md

 *Author: Peggy Condon
 *Date: August 2014
 *Technology: Ruby, TDD, Postgres SQL
-* Running this program: Type 'ruby expense_menu.rb ' in the terminal window
+* How to run this program: Type 'ruby expense_menu.rb ' in the terminal window

 **Features: